alu0101056944/sytwc-threejs/README.md

-# Landing page for the *Gestión de comunicación y conocimiento empresarial* subject
+# Landing page for *Gestión de comunicación y conocimiento empresarial* subject's project using ThreeJS and Gatsby.

 This is part of *Sistemas y Tecnologías Web: Cliente* subject's `ThreeJS` assignment.
 The requirements are: